-Reconnecting Our Ancestral Roots to Build Sustainable Communities
+Reconnecting to Our Ancestral Roots to Build Sustainable Communities

-Peace Child International, in partnership with Peace Child Hawaii and the Stevens World Peace Foundation are calling young people from around the world to come and participate in the World Youth Congress 2017 in Hawaii.
+Our partner Peace Child Hawaii, in partnership with the Stevens World Peace Foundation are calling young people from around the world to come and participate in the Hawaii World Youth Congress 2017.